pankaj-phogat/React/README.md

 *Initial loading may take some time because NodeJs server deployed at heroku sleeps after 30 minutes of inactivity

-Server for this Single Page application : https://github.com/pankaj-phogat/conFusionServer
+Server repository for this Single Page application : https://github.com/pankaj-phogat/conFusionServer